 GeneCards Summary for PLCB1 Gene

 PLCB1 (Phospholipase C Beta 1) is a Protein Coding gene.
 Diseases associated with PLCB1 include epileptic encephalopathy, early infantile, 12 and malignant migrating partial seizures of infancy.
-Among its related pathways are Signaling by GPCR and Metabolism.
+Among its related pathways are cGMP-PKG signaling pathway and African trypanosomiasis.
 GO annotations related to this gene include calcium ion binding and enzyme binding.
 An important paralog of this gene is PLCB3.

 UniProtKB/Swiss-Prot Summary for PLCB1 Gene